hilbigan/time-tracker/README.md

 # Time-Tracker

-Small time-tracking / productivity for myself by myself.
+Small time-tracking / productivity tool for myself by myself.
 Records activities in 30min slots and reports on productivity.